 1 Until recently, these protections were restricted to 2 committees created by individual facilities.
 However, Act 133, 3 Session Laws of Hawaii 2010, extended protection to 4 multidisciplinary quality assurance committees convened and 5 conducted by the department of health to monitor, improve, and 6 evaluate emergency and trauma systems.
 7 The purpose of this part is to establish that 8 interdisciplinary quality assurance committees composed of 9 members from various health care organizations have similar 10 protections as those committees formed by hospitals, health 11 maintenance organizations, and statewide trauma care systems.
 12 SECTION 15.
-Section 624-25.5, Hawaii Revised Statutes, is 13 amended by amending the definition of "quality assurance 14 committee" to read as follows: 15 ""Quality assurance committee" means [an]: 16 (1) An interdisciplinary committee established by the 17 board of trustees or administrative staff of a 18 licensed hospital, clinic, long-term care facility, 19 skilled nursing facility, assisted living facility, 20 home care agency, hospice, health maintenance 21 organization, preferred provider organization, 22 preferred provider network providing medical, dental,
+Section 624-25.5, Hawaii Revised Statutes, is 13 amended by amending the definition of "quality assurance 14 committee" to read as follows: 15 ""Quality assurance committee" means $[an]$: 16 (1) An interdisciplinary committee established by the 17 board of trustees or administrative staff of a 18 licensed hospital, clinic, long-term care facility, 19 skilled nursing facility, assisted living facility, 20 home care agency, hospice, health maintenance 21 organization, preferred provider organization, 22 preferred provider network providing medical, dental,

-1 or optometric care, or an authorized state agency 2 whose function is to monitor and evaluate patient 3 care $[\tau]$ to identify, study, and correct deficiencies 4 in the health care delivery system [ to-reduce ], with a 5 goal of reducing the risk of harm to patients [and 6 improve], improving patient safety, or otherwise 7 [improve] improving the quality of care delivered to 8 patients[-]; or 9 (2) An interdisciplinary committee composed of 10 representatives of a group of organizations described 11 in paragraph (1) that is established collectively by 12 the boards of trustees or administrative staff of 13 these organizations whose function is to monitor and 14 evaluate patient care to identify, study, and correct 15 deficiencies in the health care delivery system, with 16 a goal of reducing the risk of harm to patients, 17 improving patient safety, or otherwise improving the 18 quality of care delivered to patients."
+I or optometric care, or an authorized state agency 2 whose function is to monitor and evaluate patient 3 $\operatorname{care}\left[{ au} ight]$ to identify, study, and correct deficiencies 4 in the health care delivery system [to reduce], with a 5 goal of reducing the risk of harm to patients [and 6 improve], improving patient safety, or otherwise 7 [improve] improving the quality of care delivered to 8 patients[-]; or 9 (2) An interdisciplinary committee composed of 10 representatives of a group of organizations described 11 in paragraph (1) that is established collectively by 12 the boards of trustees or administrative staff of 13 these organizations whose function is to monitor and 14 evaluate patient care to identify, study, and correct 15 deficiencies in the health care delivery system, with 16 a goal of reducing the risk of harm to patients, 17 improving patient safety, or otherwise improving the 18 quality of care delivered to patients."
 19 PART VI 20 SECT ION 16.
-Hawaii has enjoyed one of the highest rates of 21 health ca re insurance coverage in the nation for more than 22 thirty ye ars, largely due to the prepaid health care act.
-The a superior action where he was during the 200 CAME to 200 CAME HB SMA.doc 37 director of labor and industrial relations administers the prepaid health care act and has the authority to determine which health plans may operate in Hawaii.
-The director of labor and industrial relations is advised by the prepaid health care advisory council.
+Hawaii has enjoyed one of the highest rates of 21 health car re insurance coverage in the nation for more than 22 thirty yea ars, largely due to the prepaid health care act.
+The SB SMA.doc

-6 The prepaid health care advisory council currently consists 7 of a maximum of seven members, appointed by the director of labor and industrial relations, and includes representatives of 8 9 the medical and public health professions, representatives of 10 consumer interests, and persons experienced in prepaid health 11 care protection.
-Health care provider organizations are not 12 currently represented on the prepaid health care advisory 13 council.

-14 The purpose of this part is to include representatives from 15 health care organizations on the prepaid health care advisory 16 council, in order to give the council valuable perspectives on 17 the design of health plan benefits.
-This part also increases 18 the maximum membership of the prepaid health care advisory 19 council from seven to nine.

-20 SECTION 17.
-Section 393-7, Hawaii Revised Statutes, is 21 amended by amending subsection (d) to read as follows:
+- 1 director of labor and industrial relations administers the - 2 prepaid health care act and has the authority to determine which - 3 health plans may operate in Hawaii.
+The director of labor and - 4 industrial relations is advised by the prepaid health care - 5 advisory council. - 6 The prepaid health care advisory council currently consists - 7 of a maximum of seven members, appointed by the director of - 8 labor and industrial relations, and includes representatives of - 9 the medical and public health professions, representatives of - 10 consumer interests, and persons experienced in prepaid health - 11 care protection.
+Health care provider organizations are not - 12 currently represented on the prepaid health care advisory - 13 council. - 14 The purpose of this part is to include representatives from - 15 health care organizations on the prepaid health care advisory - 16 council, in order to give the council valuable perspectives on - 17 the design of health plan benefits.
+This part also increases - 18 the maximum membership of the prepaid health care advisory - 19 council from seven to nine. - 20 SECTION 17.
+Section 393-7, Hawaii Revised Statutes, is - 21 amended by amending subsection (d) to read as follows: